2nil-web/svg-spinners/README.md

 My contribution is to provide an html page in order to colorized the spinner through css filters.

+Download this repo, double click on the "index.html" file and you'll see !

 ## Rings

 ![](svg-css/90-ring.svg)    ![](svg-css/90-ring-with-bg.svg)    ![](svg-css/180-ring.svg)    ![](svg-css/180-ring-with-bg.svg)    ![](svg-css/270-ring.svg)    ![](svg-css/270-ring-with-bg.svg)    ![](svg-css/ring-resize.svg)